 A women talking to a doctor

-If you’re sexually active, getting checks for sexually transmitted infections (STIs) are an important part of looking after yourself.
+If you’re sexually active, getting checks for sexually transmitted infections (STIs) is an important part of looking after yourself.

 For some women, it can feel like an awkward task that can easily slide to the bottom of your to-do list.

-So to help make the process a little easier, we explore exactly what happens in an STI check, step by step.
-That way you can go into it with information and confidence, knowing what happens next.
+To help make the process easier, let's explore what happens in an STI check, step by step.
+That way you can go into your appointment with information and confidence.

 When would you have an STI check?

-There are many reasons why and when an STI check is a good idea:
+There are many reasons why an STI check is a good idea:

 • You may be worried you have an STI – you may have found out that a current or previous sexual partner has an STI, or you may be experiencing symptoms.